Doing Business in Madagascar

 - The first world exporter of spices and other essential oils

-- Malagasy industry (13% of GDP): soap production, food and tobacco processing, brewing, textiles,
+- Malagasy industry (13% of GDP): soap production, food and tobacco processing, brewing, textiles, and leather

 - Ranking in the Doing Business Index: 142